ttiny/apache-git-sync-tool/README.md

   URLs.

 Every project has these configuration elements:
+* `initial` - this is only used with projects which has regex as name.
+It is array of strings listing the allowed project names.
+This is necessary if you want to sync multiple projects manually, otherwise `project=*` will not know which projects to sync.
+But GitHub hooks will still work without this.
 * `remote` - SSH URL of git repository.
 * `branches` - Object with per-branch configuration.
 Only branches listed here will be synced.